Splamy/TS3AudioBot/README.md

 1. The first time you'll need to start the TS3Audiobot.exe without parameter and it will ask you a few questions.
 You can get ServerGroupIds in the rights window.
 1. Now you can close the bot with the `!quit` command and start it in the background.

+### Testing and Fuzzying
+1. Run the *test* project of the Bot in Visual Studio or Monodevelop.
+1. Run `./ts3audiobobtest` in the cmake build folder to test the Bob.
+1. Use `./RunAFL.sh` in the Bob folder to fuzz the Bob command system.